kube-zen/zen-watcher/docs/DYNAMIC_WEBHOOKS_WATCHER_INTEGRATION.md

 **Contract**: If registration CRD is implemented:
 - zen-watcher will watch registration CRDs
 - zen-watcher will dynamically create webhook endpoints
-- Registration CRD will reference ObservationSourceConfig
+- Registration CRD will reference Ingester CRD

 ---